stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Image Sub-Resource

-The copy command and pipeline barrier are dependant on the image _sub-resource_ which we glossed over in the previous chapter.
+The copy command and pipeline barrier are dependant on the image _sub-resource_ which were glossed over in the previous chapter.

 A sub-resource is a subset of the aspects, MIP levels and array layers of an image: